arnehormann/dbexplorer/README.md

 // appendMystruct fetches Mystruct values from the database and appends them to dest. func appendMystruct(dest []*Mystruct, db *sql.DB) []*Mystruct {
 	bound := &Mystruct{}

-	dest := bound.Bind()
+	// Bind() creates an []interface{} for all fields in the struct dest := bound.Bind()

+	// Query() fetches the sql query used to get struct instances
 	// second arg is only used for variable identifiers like schemas, tables, users and hosts query, _ := bound.Query()

 	rows, err := db.Query(query)